josmar-crwdstffng/angular/docs/TRIAGE_AND_LABELS.md

 * `comp: zones`

 There are few components which are cross-cutting.
-They don't have a clear location in the source tree.
+They do not have a clear location in the source tree.
 We will treat them as a component even thought no specific source tree is associated with them.

 * `comp: build & ci` - build and CI infrastructure for the angular/angular repo